bigbio/pgatk/docs/pypgatk.rst

 .. _vcf-to-proteindb:

-Annotated Variants (VCF) to Protein Sequences
+Variants (VCF) to Protein Sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Variant Calling Format (VCFv4.1) is a text file representing genomic variants.
-Variant calling methods generate a VCF file that can be used as input to VEP for variant annotation.
-VEP reports the trasncripts that are affected by each variant along with the consequences of the effect.

-The ``vcf_to_proteindb`` COMMAND takes a VEP-annotated VCF and translates the genomic variants in the VCF that affect protein-coding transcripts.
-It also allows for other variants to be translated by selecting the desired biotypes and consequences.
+The ``vcf_to_proteindb`` COMMAND takes a VCF file and a GTF (Gene annotations) file to translates the genomic variants in the VCF that affect protein-coding transcripts.

 Command Options
 ^^^^^^^^^^^^^^^